 Five years ago, I began writing a daily "Today in History" story, as sort of a self-guided history course.

 At some point, I committed to myself to write 365.
 The leap year changed that to 366.
-At this point, I’ve written about 450.
+At this point, I think I’m closer to 500.

 I make every effort to get my facts straight, but I'm as good at being wrong as the next guy.

 I offer these "Today in History" stories, in hopes that you'll enjoy reading them as much as I’ve enjoyed writing them.